OyBcSt/cgem-schism/README.md

 It can be used to run and visualize CGEM equations in a 1D water column with no boundary conditions.

-So far:
+Right now:
-- fixed temperature and salinity
+- Temperature and salinity are fixed, set in grid.nml
 - RAD calculated by solar zenith angle (lat/lon/time)
 - Cloern is there but I didn't test it (check DailyRad_init)
 - no fluxes tested (yet)